Jideotetic/palindrome-checker/README.md

 # palindrome-checker

-A web app to check if a word is a palindrome
+A single webpage app to check if a word is a palindrome